ksiuwr/LectureVoting/README.md

 + `make refresh` - remove additional build files & compile source files

 ## How to deploy?
 First check if Arduino is connected via USB and `/dev/ttyACM0` is open.
-Then simply `make install` command can be run if the sources have already been compiled .
-But if one wants the sources to be compiled before, then they have to run `make reinstall` command.
+Then simply run `make install` command if sources have already been compiled.
+But if sources should be compiled before, then run `make reinstall` command.